fizt656/compextractor/README.md

 ![ZoneSight](banner.png)

-**Update**: OK... so after some fiddling, the multi-speaker diarization works, and so does the combined report, showing the narrative AND radar charts for each person in the recording.
+**Update**: OK,.. so after some fiddling, the multi-speaker diarization works, and so does the combined report, showing the narrative AND radar charts for each person in the recording.

 # ZoneSight (Early Prototype)

 This early prototype tool extracts student competency insights from audio recordings of presentations or discussions.
-Although it's still kind of sketchy here and there and there are issues to solve and chasms to cross (hehe), ZoneSight does now features a combined mode that provides both narrative and visual outputs, including multi-speaker analysis through diarization and radar graph visualizations.
+Although it's still kind of sketchy here and there and there are issues to solve and chasms to cross (hehe), ZoneSight now features a combined mode that provides both narrative and visual outputs, including multi-speaker analysis through diarization and radar graph visualizations.
 Please note that as a prototype, some features may be experimental and subject to refinement.

 ![General Screenshot](general_screenshot.png)
 *Figure 1: General overview of ZoneSight prototype in action*